Divi Tips 71

 }

-You can use this site to convert your Hex colours to RGBA.
+You can help yourself with this site to convert your Hex colors to RGBA.

-Here is the final code I used to get this result (copy and paste into your style sheet or directly into the Appearance > Customise > Additional CSS) :
+Here is the final code that I used to get this result (to copy and paste into your style sheet or directly into the tab Appearance > Customize > Additional CSS) :

 .et_bloom .et_bloom_form_header.split img {